Jeske van Seters, ECDPM blog, 17 December 2018.

 You may have gotten the impression so far that all participants, or me personally, have an unconditional belief in the merit of broadening the interpretation of competition law in answer to sustainability challenges.
 Wrong impression!
 Adapting competition law is not the solution to everything, and creating more space for sustainability initiatives is not without risks as it could be abused.
 Let’s also not forget that it is possible for individual companies to move towards more sustainable production modes without sustainability agreements, so it is not a one size fits all solution.

 Do you want to know more?
-This topic will also be covered in the upcoming Winter issue of ECDPM’s Great Insights that will come out in February 2019 and will focus on partnerships between businesses and civil society organisations.
-Subscribe here to be notified upon publication.
+This topic is also covered in the Winter issue 2019 of ECDPM’s Great Insights magazine which focusses on partnerships between businesses and civil society organisations.
+Fairtrade UK also published a study on competition law and sustainability.
 Furthermore, the Fair Trade Advocacy Office plans to (co-)organise a follow up public conference on EU competition law and sustainability later in 2019.

 In addition to structural support by ECDPM’s institutional partners: The Netherlands, Belgium, Estonia, Finland, Ireland, Luxembourg, Sweden, Switzerland, Denmark and Austria, this blog post also benefits from funding by UK aid from the Department for International Development (DFID), United Kingdom.